from a handpicked tutor in LIVE 1-to-1 classes

 Lateral surface area means the area of all the surfaces of the 3D shape excluding the top and the bottom surfaces.
 The curved surface area includes the area of only the curved surface in a 3D shape.
 For example, a cube has 6 flat faces.
 Its lateral surface area includes the area of all 4 faces excluding the top and the bottom face.
 A cylinder has two flat faces and one curved surface.
 So its curved surface area is the area of the curved part between the top and bottom faces which are circular in shape.

-Which 3D Shape has No Faces, Edges, and Vertices but Only One Curved Surface?
+Which 3D Shape has No Flat Face, Edge, or Vertex but Only One Curved Surface?

-What are the Common Properties of 3D Shapes?
+What are the Common Properties of 3D Geometric Shapes?

 The common properties of 3D shapes are as follows.